- Release cash from your home

 Different Contaminants and Their Sources

-When we discuss land pollution, we’re essentially talking about a myriad of pollutants that can compromise the quality of soil.
+When we discuss land pollution, we’re talking about a myriad of pollutants that can compromise soil quality.
 Here’s a brief overview of the varied contaminants:

 - Chemical Contaminants: These could be from industrial processes or leakage from waste storage.
 Examples of chemical contamination include heavy metals, pesticides, solvents, and more.